 While proper hand washing is a great place to start, there are many other ways that you can help keep your immune system at its best.

-7 Tips To Boost Your Immunity
+7 Tips To Boost Your Immune System

 1. Avoid Sugar.
 Consuming sugar in any form suppresses your immune system for hours afterwards by reducing the ability of white blood cells to do their job.
 Sugar also robs your body of minerals to use for its own assimilation and will even steal from your personal stores if your nutritional intake isn’t enough.